gausec/KingRailPopGen/fastp/PreprocessingSteps.md

 # Preprocessing for FastQ files
-> This repository contains steps for the preprocessing of paired-end whole genome data of 4 species (king rail, clapper rail, Virginia rail, and eastern bluebird).
+> This subdirectory contains steps for the preprocessing of paired-end whole genome data of 4 species (king rail, clapper rail, Virginia rail, and eastern bluebird).
 All steps below occured in the command line once the original WGS data was saved to an external hard drive.
 ---
 ### Step 1: File transfer, extraction, and organization
 1. Create a subdirectory within the remote server